 - Joining Facebook groups

-    There are a lot of Facebook groups where you can see updates by people regarding work or simply their experiences.
+There are a lot of Facebook groups where you can see updates regarding people's work or simply their experiences.

 Regardless, most of the time, the information is valuable.
-You can search for student job-related Facebook groups in your area such as Aarhus and Copenhagen to associate with while hunting for a new job.
-Moreover, the experiences of students and expats alike help you to understand many different situations.
+You can search for student job-related Facebook groups in your area, such as Aarhus and Copenhagen, to associate with while hunting for a new job.
+Moreover, the experiences of students and expats alike help you understand many different situations.

 - Active LinkedIn search

 How could we forget our beloved LinkedIn?
 It is better to schedule your job hunt when you are using LinkedIn.

 The student assistance jobs, for instance, are frequently available and are usually updated on LinkedIn for most of the companies.
 So, we recommend keeping yourself updated with job vacancies.

 Some helpful websites for jobs: